kalgynirae/recipes/almond_salad_dressing.md

 # Almond Salad Dressing

+(“Krishna Dressing”)

-This recipe originally came from [Krishna Lunch] at the University of Florida, but I’ve added vinegar and tweaked the amounts slightly to try to achieve a taste closer to what I remember from Krishna Lunch many years ago.
+This recipe originally came from [Krishna Lunch] at the University of Florida, but I’ve made many small adjustments over the years to try to achieve a taste closer to what I remember.
+The original recipe doesn’t include vinegar or almond extract, but I think these help to balance the flavor.

 Makes roughly 1.5 cups (~10 servings).